adv3.hfile | source file |

 mapPushTravelIobj(pushAction, travelAction)

-define a special mapping for both the direct and indirect objects:
+For two-object push-travel actions, such as "push sled into cave", define a special mapping for both the direct and indirect objects:

 - Map the direct object (the object being pushed) to a simple PushTravel action.
 So, for "push sled into cave," map the direct object handling to PushTravel for the sled.
 This makes the handling of the command equivalent to "push sled north" and the like.